hanw1/hanw1.github.io/content/_index.md

 title = 'Home'
 +++

-I am a PhD candidate at [ICT lab](https://www.tue-ictlab.nl), Eindhoven University of Technology, the Netherlands.
-I received my MSc in Electrical Engineering from Chalmers University of Technology, Sweden, in 2020.
-I started my PhD in 2021 and plan to graduate in Fall 2025.
-My research interests are in information theory, with a focus on channel and source coding and error exponents.
+I received the MSc degree in 2020 from Chalmers University of Technology, Sweden, and the PhD degree in 2025 from Eindhoven University of Technology, the Netherlands.
+Both are in Electrical Engineering.
+I am currently a postdoctoral researcher at Eindhoven ([ICT Lab](https://www.tue-ictlab.nl)).
+My research interests are in information theory, with a focus on channel coding, source coding, and error exponents.

 <!--<div style="position: relative; top: -6cm;" align="right">  <img src="/images/photo2.png" width="120"/> </div>